meistrari/prompts-royale/README.md

 $$expected\_score(A,B) = \frac{1}{1 + 10^{\frac{\mu_{B} - \mu_{A}}{400}}}$$

 The reason why we update the $\sigma$ of each prompt is that we have more certainty on the distribution after each match, thus it should have a smaller standard deviation.

+## Credits

+We were heavily inspired by https://github.com/mshumer/gpt-prompt-engineer, thanks for your work!